 The debasement follows the economic principle of Gresham’s Law, which states that “bad money drives out good.”

-With the reduced silver content in newly minted coins, people began hoarding older, more valuable silver coins and spending the newer ones.
+With the reduced silver content in newly minted coins, people began hoarding older, more valuable silver coins and spending on the newer ones.

 Junk silver coins are easily recognizable and frequently traded among bullion dealers, investors, and those seeking a reliable store of value.